Please enter your name, email and zip code below to sign up!

 Natural disasters are increasing in intensity and frequency and in some cases result in billions of dollars in losses each year.

 The Salvation Army is here to help survivors of natural and personal disasters by providing food and hydration, emergency shelter, material assistance and emotional and spiritual support.

-You've likely seen images in the media of survivors standing shocked next to the wreckage that was once their home.
-In their time of greatest need, we provide clean, safe shelter in our worship and service centers, as well as in local churches, schools and other temporary facilities.
-Disaster survivors can rest and be cared for as they figure out their next steps.
+We provide clean, safe shelter for survivors in our worship and service centers, as well as in local churches, schools and other temporary facilities.
+When the best option is a short-term hotel stay, we cover the bill.
+Individuals and families can rest and be cared for as they figure out their next steps.

 Turn your passion into action.
 Share these facts with your friends and